Join Lemons-Aid Learning

 You love history deeply—not just dates and facts, but the stories, the drama, the way God has worked through human events.
 You can explain why the Reformation mattered, get animated about the Constitutional Convention, and naturally help students see God’s providence without it feeling forced.

-But here’s what matters most: you love kids.
+But you also love kids.
 You don’t just love the content—you love the students.
 You see teaching as discipleship.
 You genuinely care about the middle schooler who thinks history is boring, the high schooler who’s disconnected, and the student who needs someone to believe in them.
 You want to walk alongside them, pointing them to Christ while igniting a passion for history they didn’t know they had.

 You want meaningful work that fits your life—2-3 days per week, fully remote, with room to grow.
-You’re tech-savvy, energetic, and love creating engaging experiences instead of lecturing.
-You want to be part of building something special: a program where students don’t just memorize dates—they fall in love with the story of how God has shaped history.
+You’re tech-savvy, energetic, and love creating engaging experiences after you have build foundational knowledge through direct teaching.
+You want to be part of building something special: a program where students do more than learn history—they fall in love with the story of how God has shaped history.

 The Position & What You’ll Do